openxthinking/bullet-docs/docs/customization.md

 #### Newsletter
 This is a built-in Newsletter pop-up.
 You can control the appearance and its functions.

 ---
-#### Cookies
-A built-in Cookie banner.
-You can control the appearance and its functions.

-For this banner to work, you need to first activate `Customer privacy` through Shopify admin.

-1. From Shopify admin, go to [Online store > Preferences](https://www.shopify.com/admin/online_store/preferences)
-1. Scroll to `Customer privacy`
-1. Click `Activate` in the GDPR block.
-1. Click `Save`

-Then enable the cookie banner to show in your website.

-1. From Shopify admin, go to Online store > Themes
-1. Click <kbd>Customize</kbd>
-1. From here, in the bar on the left scroll to the end and look for "Cookies".
-1. Enable click to enable the banner.
-1. Click `Save`

----
 #### Analytics
 In this section, you can add your Pinterest pixel, TikTok pixel, and Other pixels and trackers.